TPO - Hill A1 is considered the "throat", "the key to life" protecting the central area of the

 |

-Memorial at Hill A1 relic. |
+Memorial at A1 Hill relic. |

 |

-When attacking Hill A1, the enemy entrenched themselves in underground bunkers on the top of the hill and fired artillery shells, forcing us to launch many attacks but without success.
-After that, our Campaign Command decided to dig tunnels, go deep underground, and then use large explosives placed at the foot of the enemy's underground bunkers. |
+When attacking hill A1, the enemy entrenched in a bunker on top of the hill and fired artillery shells, forcing us to launch many attacks but without success.
+After that, our Campaign Command decided to dig a tunnel, go deep underground and use large explosives placed at the foot of the enemy's bunker. |

 |

-However, because the soil on Hill A1 was too hard, the soldiers dug the tunnel for 14 days and nights but still did not reach the destination.
-The plan was overdue, and we could not wait any longer, so we decided to detonate the 960kg explosive.
-Although the explosive was still about 30m away from the enemy's underground tunnel, the destructive power was fierce, creating conditions for our troops to charge in, destroy and capture the enemy on Hill A1. |
+However, because the soil on hill A1 was too hard, the soldiers dug the tunnel for 14 days and nights but still did not reach the destination.
+The plan had expired, and we could not wait any longer, so we decided to detonate the 960kg explosive.
+Although the explosive was still about 30m away from the enemy's underground tunnel, the destructive power was so fierce that it created conditions for our troops to charge in, destroy and capture the enemy on hill A1. |

 |

-The photo shows the remains of the explosive explosion on Hill A1.
-This is a testament to the patriotism, strength of great unity and courage of our people. |
+In the photo are the remains of the explosive explosion on hill A1.
+This is a testament to the patriotism, the strength of great unity and the courage of our people. |

 |